 Magpies swoop on intruders if they feel threatened.

 If you want to know where Magpie Attacks are more prevalent, check out the website http://www.magpiealert.com/.
 It is the social network designed to report magpie attacks.
-In the last week Magpie Alerts have been recorded in Lane Cove:
+In the last week a Magpie Alert was recorded in Farran Street Lane Cove.

 If you do find an aggressive magpie, please report it to council.